andrewsiemer/akida-camera/README.md

 1. To start the server run `python3 akida_camera.py`
 2. In the console output you should see something similar to `* Running on http://127.0.0.1:5000`, navigate to the URL in your browser to see the app
-3. To learning classes put the object in frame then type the class name and click `Add` (Be defualt, you can add up to 10 unique classes)
+3. To learning classes, put the object in frame then type the class name and click `Add` (Be default, you can add up to 10 unique classes)
 4. To kill the server use `pkill -9 python`

 > **Important:** Remember to contact `sales@brainchipinc.com` to seek permission before publishing any demonstration videos